neutron-project/form-bundle/Resources/doc/multi_select.md

 }
 ```

-As you see we have one-to-many unidirectional association with *Product* entity.
+As you see we have one-to-many unidirectional association with *Product* entity (It works with any type of associations).

 ##### Let's create the *Product*